backdrop-contrib/style_settings/README.txt

 '#step' => [multiple of, defaults to 0.01],
 The defaults are preset for the CSS attribute 'opacity' but can be overriden.

-##### A selectable measurement unit (e.g. px, em, %) #####
-To have a unit select widget after a number field :
-- Put both in a fieldset with the class 'container-inline'.
-- Make sure the number field has NO '#field_suffix'.
-- The unit '#type' => 'select' should be '#required' => TRUE.
-- In the form submit handler concatenate the value and unit vars in one new var.

 ##### Image URL #####
 '#type' => 'style_settings_imgurl',
 - Accepts an absolute or relative (from base) URL.